stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 Still, even non-resizable window with title is boring.
 What we would like to do is to *put something inside* that window.
 This brings us to the GTK+ notion of *container*.
-Container is a widget that can contain another widgets inside.
+A container is a widget that can contain another widgets inside.
 There are two types of containers:

 * those that serve purely decorative purpose and can contain only one